-The bill amends property taxation laws in Kansas, specifically focusing on the valuation of residential real property, commercial and industrial properties, and mobile homes used for residential purposes.
-It establishes a new method for determining the tax use value of these properties, which will be based on the fair market value as defined in K.S.A.
-79-501.
-The county clerk will be responsible for determining the tax use value, which will be the lower of the fair market value or an average of fair market values over several years, starting with the fair market value for tax year 2026.
-The bill outlines a detailed process for calculating the average fair market value over multiple years, ensuring that property values are assessed fairly and consistently.
+This bill amends property taxation laws in Kansas, specifically focusing on the valuation of residential real property, commercial and industrial properties, and mobile homes used for residential purposes.
+It establishes a new method for determining the tax use value of these properties, which will be based on the lower of either the fair market value or an average of fair market values over several years.
+The bill outlines a phased approach for calculating the average fair market value, starting with the fair market value for tax year 2026 and gradually incorporating values from previous years up to six years back.

 Statutes affected: